HomeDirectoriesHow to Get Customers to Click on Your Directory Listings

 Local keywords in headlines can double your clicks from nearby customers.
 If you’re a bakery in Manchester, “Manchester’s Award-Winning Bakery” will outperform generic headlines every time.
 People prefer local businesses, so make your location advantage clear.

 Avoid clever wordplay or puns unless they genuinely add value.
-What seems witty to you might confuse potential customers who are scanning quickly.
+What seems witty to you might confuse people who are scanning quickly.
 Clarity beats cleverness in directory listings.

 Once your headline hooks them, your description needs to reel them in.
 This is where you expand on your promise and convince visitors that clicking through is worth their time.
-But remember, you’re still fighting for attention.
-Every sentence needs to add value.
+But you’re still fighting for attention, so every sentence needs to add value.

 Start strong.
 Your first sentence should reinforce and expand on your headline’s promise.
-If your headline promises fast service, your first sentence might explain exactly how you deliver on that promise.
-Don’t waste this prime real estate on generic welcomes or company history.
+If your headline promises fast service, your first sentence might explain exactly how you deliver on it.
+Don’t waste this prime space on generic welcomes or company history.

-Benefits trump features every time.
+Benefits beat features every time.
 Customers don’t care that you use “state-of-the-art equipment”.
-They care that this equipment means their problem gets solved faster, cheaper, or better.
+They care that the equipment means their problem gets solved faster, cheaper, or better.
 Translate every feature into a customer benefit.

 Social proof belongs in your description.
 Mention awards, certifications, years of experience, or number of satisfied customers.
 According to SBA research on market analysis, businesses that include social proof in their listings see 42% higher engagement rates.